azoth-lang/azoth.language.reference/src/ideas.md

 When used as a binary operator "`^`" should be a right associative exponentiation operator.
 I had thought this could be confusing with caret as the dereference operator.
 However, C makes use of `*` as both the multiply and dereference operator.
-Exponents are much rarer than multiply and pointers in Azoth are much rarer than in C. So it shouldn't be an issue.
+Exponents are much rarer than multiply, and pointers in Azoth are much rarer than in C. So it shouldn't be an issue.

 ### Dot Product and Cross Product Operators